 In the specific example we have the most striking is the channel Black.
 Copy it by dragging the icon create a new channel Create New Channel, or by pressing the shortcut menu, point to Duplicate Channel.

 Next go to the layers panel, go to programs Image – Apply and select Multiply.

 Approximate opacity Opacity this item 50%.
 This will enhance the black color, and also converts any grey areas just background more black.

-Now apply the same action, but instead Multiply set Overlay and the degree of opacity change to 100%.
+Now apply the same action, but instead of mode Multiply set Overlay and the degree of opacity change to 100%.
 Thus we can easily select the white area.
 The purpose of this process is to create an efficient, fast and affordable mask for subsequent processing.

 Go back to channel panel and load a selection of the black channel, just by clicking its thumbnail while holding the Ctrl key, or click the first button at the bottom of the channels palette, which will produce a similar effect with the selection.